javascript-tutorial/en.javascript.info/2-ui/3-event-details/7-keyboard-events/article.md

 Now arrows and deletion works well.

-...But we still can enter anything by using a mouse and right-click + Paste.
+Even though we have the key filter, one still can enter anything using a mouse and right-click + Paste.
 So the filter is not 100% reliable.
 We can just let it be like that, because most of time it works.
 Or an alternative approach would be to track the `input` event -- it triggers after any modification.
 There we can check the new value and highlight/modify it when it's invalid.

 ## Legacy